M66B/FairEmail/docs/FAQ-es-rES.md

 <a name="faq111"></a>
 **(111) Is OAuth supported?**

-OAuth para Gmail es compatible a través del asistente de configuración rápida.
+OAuth for Gmail is supported via the quick setup wizard.
 The Android account manager will be used to fetch and refresh OAuth tokens for selected on-device accounts.
 OAuth for non on-device accounts is not supported because Google requires a [yearly security audit](https://support.google.com/cloud/answer/9110914) ($15,000 to $75,000) for this.
 You can read more about this [here](https://www.theregister.com/2019/02/11/google_gmail_developer/).

-El asistente de configuración rápida soporta OAuth para Yandex y Yahoo.
+OAuth for Yandex and Yahoo is supported via the quick setup wizard.

 OAuth for Office 365 accounts is supported, but Microsoft does not offer OAuth for Outlook, Live and Hotmail accounts (yet?).